Optimization Algorithm for Inventory Allocation in Gravity-Flow Racks with Classical and Quantum-Hybrid Computing: Appendix A – Scaling of the Solution Space Size

-To estimate the size of the solution space, we calculated a lower bound for two warehouse configurations labeled as $10 \times 10$ and $25 \times 25$.
-In this notation, the first number represents the total number of shelves, and the second represents the number of spaces per shelf.
-Thus, the $10 \times 10$ configuration has 10 shelves with 10 spaces each (100 positions), and the $25 \times 25$ configuration has 25 shelves with 25 spaces each (625 positions).
-In these calculations, the solution space size represents the number of possible ways to allocate $N$ pallets across the shelves in each warehouse configuration (while respecting the capacity constraints), where $N$ corresponds to a percentage of the warehouse's total storage capacity.
-We incrementally increased $N$, starting with the task of allocating a number of pallets corresponding to 10\% of the warehouse capacity and progressing up to 60\%, as in the simulations presented later in Section \ref{SecResults}.

-To simplify the analysis, we calculated as the lower bound the term in the sum of Eq. (\ref{eq:restrictionQ2}) where all shelves contain an equal number of pallets.
-When an exact balance was not achievable, a single additional pallet was added to some shelves to approximate uniform distribution.
-The lower bounds for each utilization level in both warehouses configurations are presented in Table \ref{table:solution_space}.
+To estimate the scale of the solution space, we compute lower bounds for two warehouse configurations, $10 \times 10$ and $25 \times 25$, where the first number indicates the number of shelves and the second the number of available positions per shelf.
+For each configuration, we consider the task of allocating $N$ items corresponding to 10--60\% of the total warehouse capacity, consistent with the simulations presented in Sec.~\ref{SecResults}.
+To simplify the analysis, we calculated as the lower bound the term in the sum of Eq. (\ref{eq:restrictionQ2}) where all shelves contain an equal number of items.
+When an exact balance was impossible, an additional item was added to selected shelves to achieve uniform distribution.
+The resulting lower bounds for each allocation task are shown in Table~\ref{aba}.